-Daily Fantasy Sports is a relatively new addition to the American gaming landscape, rising from relative obscurity to a place atop the consciousness of the fantasy sports consumer in short order.
-Although forms of daily fantasy sports date back to as early as 1990, DFS as it is known today was pioneered by several smaller websites in 2007 that were attempting to replicate the success of online poker.
+Daily Fantasy Sports (DFS) is a relatively new addition to the US online sports betting landscape, rising from relative obscurity to a place atop the consciousness of the fantasy sports consumer in short order.
+Although forms of daily fantasy sports date back to as early as 1990, DFS, as it is known today, was pioneered by several smaller websites in 2007 that were attempting to replicate the success of online poker.
 Credit for being the “Godfather of DFS” has largely gone to Nigel Eccles, who is the founder of FanDuel.

 DFS was created in response to a loophole that existed in the Unlawful Internet Gaming Enforcement Act.
 This legislation, enacted in 2006, treated fantasy sports as a carve-out from the prohibition on internet gaming, accepting the fact that it was a “game of skill” and not a game of chance.
 The drafters of UIGEA were not focusing on daily activities, but rather clearly had in mind the season-long fantasy leagues that had become a large part of the national vernacular.
 There were several stipulations in the UIGEA that permitted DFS.
 First, participation in a contest could not be based on current participation by an actual team.
 In other words, drafted teams had to features players from across professional sports teams.
 Another major consideration was that tournaments had to feature guaranteed purses that would be distributed no matter whether the tournament filled or not.